ROTARC/ADAPT/README.md

 We built this template with small-project medical data analysis in mind, but serves other domains and larger projects as well.

 Feedback and suggestions for improvement are welcome.
 Please create an issue on GitHub.

+### Note on this `README.md` file

+Once you have created your own repository from this template, you should replace this `README.md` file with your own.
+You can rename this file to `TEMPLATE.md` (or similar) to keep it as a reference.

 ## Getting this template